-

 Jane E. Johnson

 c.
-1834-Feb 1907 First principal of the Normal School, for teacher training, in 1879, starting the school with 30 students.
+1834-Feb 1907 Jane E Johnson was the first principal of the Normal School, for teacher training, in 1879.
+She started the school with 30 students.
 She remained with the school for 21 years, later becoming Vice Principal when it merged with the Training School.
-She taught, “psychology, science, history of education, mental philosophy and pedagogy”.
-After leaving the school, she…
+Jane taught, “psychology, science, history of education, mental philosophy and…

 -